MalikaJohnson/Unanimity/README.md

 - Use effective and safe branching and merging processes.

-_The **Project Title** MVP lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Phasellus dapibus fermentum risus vitae bibendum.
-Integer vel ipsum mollis odio sollicitudin ornare eu vel ex.
-In quis fringilla velit, ac maximus quam.
-Etiam eget placerat neque.
-Aenean faucibus sem non nisi lobortis ullamcorper._

 <br>

 ### Goals

 - Successfully render all 9 screens to the DOM
-- Successfully incorporate CRUD for the Gratitude List
+- Successfully incorporate CRUD for the Gratitude Lists
-- Use CSS animation to stimulate diaphraghmic breathing for the guided breathing
+- Use CSS animation to stimulate diaphraghmic breathing for the guided meditation screen
 - Incorporate Bootstrap to display Carousels
 - Fully functional and deployed front and backend